magento/devdocs/src/guides/v2.3/graphql/tutorials/checkout/checkout-add-product-to-cart.md

 ## Add a simple product into the shopping cart

-The following mutation adds a **simple product** into shopping cart.
+The following mutation adds a simple product into shopping cart.
+Simple products are items without sizes or colors, for example.

 Replace `{ CART_ID }` with the unique shopping cart ID from [Step 2.
 Create empty cart]({{ page.baseurl }}/graphql/tutorials/checkout/checkout-add-product-to-cart.html).

-In this example, we will add the Aim Analog Watch from the default Luma catalog to the cart.
+In this example, we will add the Aim Analog Watch (SKU 24-MG04) from the default Luma catalog to the cart.
 Note that is the SKU that determines the product added.

 **Request:**